 The goal of the Hazardous Waste Program is to protect human health and the environment from threats posed by hazardous waste.
 The program does the following to accomplish this goal:

-- Regulates the management of hazardous waste.
+- Regulate the management of hazardous waste.

-- Oversees the cleanup of contamination
+- Oversee the cleanup of hazardous waste contamination.

-- Promotes property reuse.
+- Promote property reuse.